-The international Argo array now includes over 2200 floats (Figure 2, from http://argo.jcommops.org) compared with 1572 active floats a year earlier.
-This represents slightly more than two-thirds of the 3000 float array planned for completion by the end of 2006.
+The international Argo array now includes over 2700 floats (Figure 3, from http://argo.jcommops.org).
+This represents slightly more than 90% of the 3000-float array planned.
 Float deployments increased dramatically in the past two years, especially in the remote sparsely sampled regions.
-Much of this was due to collaborations with the National Institute of Water and Atmospheric Research in New Zealand using the research vessel KAHAROA.
-AOML partnerships with Brazil, Argentina and South Africa will provide deployment opportunities in the South Atlantic Ocean in 2006 and the links with NIWA will continue enabling continued coverage of the remote and logistically difficult South Pacific.
+Much of this was due to collaborations with the National Institute of Water and Atmospheric Research (NIWA) in New Zealand using the research vessel KAHAROA.
+AOML partnerships with Brazil, Argentina and South Africa have provided deployment opportunities in the South Atlantic Ocean in 2006 and the links with NIWA have continued enabling continued coverage of the remote and logistically difficult South Pacific and South Indian Oceans.